 Anxiety is considered to be a normal reaction to stress.
 It may help a person to deal with a difficult situation, for example at work or at school, by prompting one to cope with it.
 When anxiety becomes excessive, it may fall under the classification of an anxiety disorder.

-Anxiety can be accompanied by physical effects such as heart palpitations, fatigue, nausea, chest pain, shortness of breath, stomach aches, or headaches.
-Physically, the body prepares the organism to deal with a threat.
-Blood pressure and heart rate are increased, sweating is increased, bloodflow to the major muscle groups is increased, and immune and digestive system functions are inhibited (the fight or flight response).
+Anxiety can be accompanied by physical effects such as heart palpitations,heart palpitations, fatigue, nausea, shortness of breath, stomach aches, or headaches increased, blood flow to the major muscle groups is increased, and immune and digestive system functions are inhibited (the fight or flight response).
 External signs of anxiety may include pale skin, sweating, trembling, and pupillary dilation.
 Someone suffering from anxiety might also experience it as a sense of dread or panic.

 Anxiety does not only consist of physical symptoms.
 There are many emotional symptoms involved as well.
 Some of them include: "Feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching (and waiting) for signs (and occurrences) or danger, and, feeling like your mind's gone blank."
 There's also, "nightmares/bad dreams, obsessions about sensations, deja vu, a trapped in your mind feeling, and feeling like everything is scary."